Apfelsafft/WomoLight/README.md

 - screw terminals are not the best choice for camper installations
 - driver FETs are not mechanically secured and can be stressed by vibrations
 - no connectors for further I2C boards or UARTs
+- solder taps are not well described on the board

 ESPhome:
 - transition time for on/off is 1s.
 Could be reduced to "feel more responsive"